open-stage/blender-dmx-web/content/docs/Setup.md

 ## Allow Selecting Geometries

 Normally, only Base and Target of the fixture can be selected.
-This option allows to select any part of the fixture.
+The `Allow Selecting Geometries` option allows to select any part of the fixture.
+The BlenderDMX Addon uses a DMX collection in which the BlenderDMX data is stored.
+Fixtures imported from GDTF reside here and have own node trees in there.
+Manually editing or deleting data from the DMX collection, in fixtures' geometries or node trees will likely cause the addon to stop working.
+Generally, avoid such manual edits.
+If you break a fixture or it's collection, the BlenderDMX Addon might stop working correctly, and even Fixture - menu - edit might stop working.
+You can [force-delete fixture via the Fixture list](../fixture/#force-delete-fixture).

 ## Logging